WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2025-12-09-speaking-about-aks-security-at-the-festive-tech-calendar-2025.md

 This event is truly special: every single day this month, a new, free tech session is released, offering tons of learning opportunities for developers and engineers.

-### My Session: Best Practices for AKS Security
+### My Session: AKS Security Simplified for Developers

 I will be contributing my session later this month, sharing some of my best practices on a critical topic: **AKS Security.**

-My talk, **"Best Practices for AKS Security,"** will cover essential strategies and configurations you need to implement to ensure your Azure Kubernetes Service workloads are resilient, secure, and compliant.
+My talk, **"AKS Security Simplified for Developers,"** will cover essential strategies and configurations you need to implement to ensure your Azure Kubernetes Service workloads are resilient, secure, and compliant.

 ### An Incredible Cause: Beatson Cancer Charity